nyh/alternator-lb/README.md

 Of course, our goal is to require _as little as possible_ changes to the client.
-Ideally, all that would need to be changed in an application is to have it load an additional library, or initialize the existing library a bit differently; From there the usual, unmodified, AWS SDK functions will automatically use all of Alternator's nodes and not just one.
+Ideally, all that would need to be changed in an application is to have it load an additional library, or initialize the existing library a bit differently; From there on, the usual unmodified AWS SDK functions will automatically use all of Alternator's nodes instead of just one.

 We currently provide libraries to do exactly that in four programming
 languages: [go](go), [java](java), [javascript](javascript) (node.js), and
 [python](python).
-Each of these directories includes a README file explaining how to use this in applications.
-These libraries are not complete DynamoDB drivers - the application continues to use Amazon's SDKs (e.g., boto3 in Python) - but our libraries automatically retrieve the list of nodes in an Alternator cluster, and configure or trick the Amazon SDK into sending requests to many different nodes, not just the same one.
+Each of these directories includes a README file explaining how to use this library in an application.
+These libraries are not complete DynamoDB drivers - the application continues to use Amazon's SDKs (e.g., boto3 in Python).
+Rather, what our libraries do is to automatically retrieve the list of nodes in an Alternator cluster, and configure or trick the Amazon SDK into sending requests to many different nodes instead of always to the same one.